 The other U(s) in User Experience

-At ExperienceLab we are often asked by our clients to support them assess the quality of their User Experience (or UX) design.
-As there are several definitions of “User experience” and UX design, there are also several ways of assessing it.
+At ExperienceLab we are often asked by our clients to support them to assess the quality of their User Experience (or UX) design.
+As there are several definitions of “user experience,” there are also several ways to assess it.

-However, for ExperienceLab the most meaningful way to assess User Experience is using the axiom developed by Jakob Nielsen from the Nielsen Norman Group.
+For ExperienceLab, the most meaningful way to assess User Experience is using the axiom developed by Jakob Nielsen from the Nielsen Norman Group.
 His equation:

 Utility + Usability = Usefulness